bkb24/vue-validation-mixin/README.md

 **min** _(min:[number])_

-Like max but restrict minumum length
+Like max but restrict minimum length

 ```
 validations {